How do you find your nannies?

 How do you screen candidates before accepting them to the agency?

 After the candidates complete the extensive preliminary forms, we contact them by phone to confirm the information that they included on the application.
 During the phone interview, we collect contact information for their professional references.
-If the references provide positive feedback and we’re still interested in pursuing the candidate, we’ll invite the candidate for an in-person interview at our office.
+If the references provide positive feedback and we’re still interested in pursuing the candidate, we’ll invite the candidate for an in-person interview at our office or a video call depending on the location of the candidate.

 Please click here for more information on applicant screening process